Christmas Crackers (Only Fools and Horses)

 "Christmas Crackers" is the first Christmas special episode of the BBC sitcom Only Fools and Horses.
-It was originally screened on 28 December 1981 and is the first episode of the series to run at over 30 minutes.
+It was originally screened on 28 December 1981 and is the first episode of the series to be longer than 30 minutes.

 Synopsis

 It is Christmas Day and Grandad is cooking the dinner while Rodney is reading a book on body language which Mickey Pearce has lent him.
 Del Boy arrives and gives Grandad £20 for Christmas, however Grandad tells Del that he has not got him a present this year as "I don't agree with the commercialisation of a Christian festival."
-Rodney is worried about Grandad's cooking, and suggests to Del that they go on a hunger strike to get out of eating it, but Del refuses, saying that it is Grandad's role to cook the dinner as it makes him feel as though he is still needed in the family.
+Rodney is fearful of Grandad's cooking and suggests to Del that they go on a hunger strike to get out of eating it, but Del refuses, saying that it is Grandad's role to cook the dinner as it makes him feel as though he is still needed in the family.

-Later, as the trio sit down to Christmas dinner, Del is horrified to discover that the turkey is under-cooked and still contains the melted bag of giblets stuffed inside along with the sage and onion stuffing.
+Later, as the trio sit down to Christmas dinner, Del is horrified to discover that the turkey is undercooked and still contains the melted bag of giblets stuffed inside along with the sage and onion stuffing.
 Christmas Pudding is no better, which Grandad has literally burnt to a cinder.

 Later that evening Del is snoozing on the sofa while Rodney begrudgingly watches a circus on the television.
 Waking Del with his protestations of boredom, Rodney suggests that he and Del visit the Monte Carlo Club in New Cross for a drink.
-They begin to argue, with Del explaining that Grandad would be hurt if they left him alone on Christmas night.
-However, Grandad appears and announces he is off out to a Christmas party as he annoyed by the brothers arguing.
+Del initially refuses as he explains that Grandad would be hurt if they left him alone on Christmas night.
+However, Grandad appears and announces he is off to a Christmas party as he is annoyed by the brothers arguing.
 Consequently, Del and Rodney decide to go out after all.

 At the nightclub, Rodney spots two attractive woman sitting at a table on the other side of the bar.
-Intending to go over and flirt to them, he prepares himself by reading from Mickey Pearce's body language book.
+Intending to go over and flirt with them, he prepares himself by reading from Mickey Pearce's body language book.
 He attempts a "masculine walk" to impress the girls which Del teases him about, and Rodney becomes embarrassed.
 The two spend most of the evening arguing about the best way to approach the girls, taking so long over it that, by the time they get around to approaching the women, they find that two other men have beaten them to it.